Databases are excellent sources of good quality information. These are the most useful databases of English law:

-- Lexis: Full text law database covering scores of thousands of reported and unreported cases from the following jurisdictions: England & Wales, 1900-; Scotland, 1944-; Northern Ireland, 1945-; European Court of Justice, all cases.
+- Lexis: Full-text law database covering thousands of reported and unreported cases from the following jurisdictions: England & Wales, 1900-; Scotland, 1944-; Northern Ireland, 1945-; European Court of Justice, all cases.
 Also includes the full text of all in-force UK and EU legislation, and the full text of 50 UK law journals, over 700 US law journals, 25 Canadian law journals and 12 Australian law journals.

-- Oxford Scholarship Online- Law: online full-text access to Oxford University Press scholarship in law and other disciplines.
+- Oxford Scholarship Online - Law: Full-text access to Oxford University Press scholarship in law and other disciplines.

 Other useful databases: